Intro to Medicare Star Ratings

 risk factor assigned to each individual beneficiary.

 Simple enough?
 If you just want a number for napkin-math, I often use $400/member/year as the value of 4 Stars vs 3.5.
-That's a very crude estimate; under some conditions it could be nothing.
+That's a very crude estimate; under some conditions it could be much higher or cold be zero.
 3.5 Stars is also valuable, about $100 more than 3 Stars, and 4.5 Stars is about another $50.
 That money is often the entire difference between an annual profit and loss.

-If you think about a plan with 100,000 members that is just short of 4 Stars, they could lose out on $40M for falling a handful of records short in one measure like A1C control.
-We discuss this more in the Stars 201 tutorial.
+If you think about a plan with 100,000 members that is just short of 4 Stars, they could lose out on $40M for falling just a handful of records short in one measure like A1C control.

 Cutpoints and Weights

-Every measure is a numeric score calculated each year. (usually as a percentage) This number is translated to 1, 2, 3, 4 or 5 stars based on the range of scores for each measure.
+Every measure is a numeric score calculated each year.
+It's usually a percentage.
+This number is translated to 1, 2, 3, 4 or 5 stars based on the range of scores for each measure.
 CMS changes the cutpoints annually after they collect all the data from all the Plans.
 The September day when you find out the cutpoints is either the most joyous or most frustrating day of the year for a Plan's Stars leader.

 The cutpoints are in the Tech Specs, but an easier way to find them is to click on the Measures app on our website.
 We also graph the cutpoint history.